 When you run the garbage disposal, water passes through it and could leave behind food bits everywhere.
 These could also be the source of your smell.
 There is a quick way to rinse them all out, with the added benefit of the scrubbing power of vinegar.

 Plug your sink and fill it with warm water, about three-quarters of the way.
 While it runs, add dish soap to make some bubbles.
-You can also add up to half parts vinegar to help clean things out.
-Make a point of ensuring the sink isn’t full all of the way, or what you’re about to do next will be messy.
+You can also add up to half a part vinegar to help clean things out.
+Make a point of ensuring the sink isn’t full all of the ways, or what you’re about to do next will be messy.

 Plug the garbage disposal back in.
 Unplug the sink and then turn the garbage disposal on.
 The water will run into it and be propelled through the housing by the moving blades.
 It may sputter up a bit and should do a good job of cleaning out the far corners of the disposal.